DM865/dm865.github.io/_posts/2019-02-05-examGuidelines.md

 ## Exam Guidelines

-The oral exam takes place in June 6.
+The oral exam takes place in June.

 When it is your turn for examination, you will draw one of the topics listed below: